 If you’ve recently been injured in a motorcycle collision and need help with your injury claim, contact us today.
 Our knowledge and eagerness to fight for you will help you get the settlement, peace of mind, and justice you deserve.
 Don’t let someone else’s mistake haunt you for the rest of your life—call now to start putting the pieces back together.

 With the increase of motorcycles on our roads, the need for cycle safety is more important than ever.
 Show your support by helping us reach out to our motorcycle community, and help them realize the potential risks.
 Simply click the social media icons on this page to instantly share this information on Facebook, Twitter, and Google Plus.
-Remember, although your friends may know that motorcycles can be dangerous, they may not know a crash could affect the rest of their lives.
+Remember, although your friends may know that motorcycles can be dangerous, they may not know an accident could affect the rest of their lives.
 Help them realize the risks, before it’s too late.